RS181/Seguranca-de-Redes-/README.md

 <h2>Download and extract Seguranca-de-Redes.rar</h2>
-Firts you need to extract
+First you need to extract Seguranca-de-Redes.rar present in this repository
 <h3>How to run</h3>

 <ol>